Do You Create Implementable Strategies for Your Team?

 Strategies that do not get implemented are frustrating for everyone.
 To move forward, leaders need to create implementable strategies for their team that are clear, believable, and possible in your unique circumstances.
 Effective strategies set you and your team up to get from where you are to where you want to be.

-To be implementable, strategies must be clear and simple enough to communicate effectively across the organization.
+To be implementable, strategies must be clear and simple enough to communicate and aligned enough to execute effectively across the organization.

 3 Ways to Create Implementable Strategies for Your Team

-The fundamental way to achieve strategic goals is to break them down into meaningful, worthwhile, and challenging but achievable objectives that can be tracked and measured during a corporate strategy retreat.
+The fundamental way to achieve strategic success is to use a corporate strategy retreat to get everyone on the same page and then to break strategic goals into meaningful, worthwhile, and challenging but achievable objectives that can be tracked and measured.
 Sounds easy — but this is where so many leadership teams fall short.
 They don’t know how to craft good strategic objectives.
 Without them, there is no true guide to follow and no way to assign enough accountability.

 - Agree Upon Where You Are